Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Related works

-Recent advances in video reasoning~\citep{videor1,videochat-r1,videorts,wang2025videorft, zhang2025tinyllava,videomtr,longvila-r1,thinkingwithvideos,deepvideor1,dang2025reinforcing} have largely been driven by reinforcement learning based post-training, which encourages models to move beyond direct question answering and exhibit step-by-step reasoning.
+\textbf{Video Reasoning.} Recent advances in video reasoning~\citep{videor1,videochat-r1,videorts,wang2025videorft, zhang2025tinyllava,videomtr,longvila-r1,thinkingwithvideos,deepvideor1,dang2025reinforcing} have largely been driven by reinforcement learning based post-training on multi-modal large language models (MLLMs), which encourages models to move beyond direct question answering and exhibit step-by-step reasoning.
 Video-R1~\citep{videor1} shows that temporal-aware GRPO with curated reasoning data improves video understanding benchmarks, while VideoChat-R1~\citep{videochat-r1} extends to spatio-temporal perception tasks such as grounding and tracking without harming QA.
 Other variants, including Video-RTS~\citep{videorts} and DeepVideo-R1~\citep{deepvideor1}, combine reinforcement learning with test-time scaling or difficulty-aware regularization to better exploit temporal information.
-These works demonstrate the potential of reinforcement-driven video reasoning, but still rely on text-only outputs without explicitly linking answers to visual evidence.
-In contrast, our approach generates spatio-temporal grounded evidence (timestamped frames and localized objects), enhancing perception, transparency, and verifiability.
+Despite their success, most methods rely on text-only reasoning.
+However, our approach incorporates spatio-temporal evidence for transparent and verifiable grounding.